 Application Of The Transfer

 After I built the base of my sign (of course, I could have just painted this American flag pallet sign), I found this transfer.
-I have used them on painted furniture many times, and they work great, so I was ready to find out how well it would stick to a rough pallet wood surface.
+I have used them on painted furniture many times, and they work great, so I was ready to find out how well they would stick to a rough pallet wood surface.
 The application is simple… peel off the backing and rub it on.
 This transfer comes in two pieces, so be sure to measure where you want it before applying the sticky side to the wood.
 You cannot reposition it once it attaches to the wood.

 How To Waterproof The Transfer